-The situation is not better in Hungary, what is another country for the Central Europe.
-The prime minister, Viktor Orban, created some kind of a blacklist of journalists who are enemies of, let's say, his state.
-What's going to happen now with the blacklist it's not clear.
+The situation is not better in Hungary, another country for the Central Europe.
+The prime minister, Viktor Orbán, created some kind of a blacklist of journalists who are enemies of, let's say, his state.
+What's going to happen now with the blacklist is not clear.

 In Poland, those media who are not reporting well for the government are being eliminated by financial means.
 They are being investigated for how they pay taxes.
-There are audits and there - and many, many more.
-They don't get enough advertisement to survive because they don't get the advertisement from the state companies.
-Yeah, and we can probably continue to other countries as well.
+There are audits, and many, many more.
+They don't get enough advertisements to survive because they don't get the advertisement from the state companies.
+Yes, and we can probably continue to other countries as well.

-Anyway, just slightly a little bit more on the personal note, because of my job as a(n) investigative reporter, my family was forced to live - is forced to live under police protection.
+Anyway, just slightly a little bit more on the personal note, because of my job as an investigative reporter, my family is forced to live under police protection.
 Still, we, as a journalist, not only in Czech Republic but also in the whole region of Central Europe, we are called enemies.
 We are called foreign agents.
 We are called mercenaries.
 It's really difficult to persuade the society that they actually need us.

-Yeah.
-Maybe journalism must undergo such a kind of a crisis that we actually experience today so that the people, that a society, would understand better how they actually need our work, how they should actually value the information, unbiased, in-depth, well-researched information that, in some cases, can cost lives of the reporters.
+Yes.
+Maybe journalism must undergo such a kind of a crisis that we actually experience today so that the people, that a society, would understand better how they actually need our work, how they should actually value the information, unbiased, in-depth, wellresearched information that, in some cases, can cost lives of the reporters.

-Today, I have brought my daughter here - she's sitting there - just to show her that there are still people and the groups of people who do value the job we are doing.
+Today, I have brought my daughter here-she's sitting there-just to show her that there are still people and the groups of people who do value the job we are doing.

 Thank you.

-MASSARO: Well, thank you very much, Pavla, and we most certainly do value the job that you are doing and, you know, I really appreciate you highlighting this, what seems to be a vanishing line between organized crime and mainstream politics, and I think that it's really alarming.
-It's something that I pay attention to at the Commission quite a lot.
+Mr. MASSARO.
+Well, thank you very much, Pavla, and we most certainly do value the job that you are doing and I really appreciate you highlighting this, what seems to be a vanishing line between organized crime and mainstream politics, and I think that it's really alarming.
+It's something that I pay attention to at the commission quite a lot.
 I work on a lot of anti-corruption issues and that's my connection here.
-It's what Erika and I are - have worked on this together.
+It's what Erika and I have worked on together.

 But there really is not an obvious solution.
 I think part of the solution is to be this collaboration that you highlight between investigative journalists.
-It's an extremely powerful deterrent to know that, you know, you can kill the journalist but you cannot kill the story and it's just not going to do anything for you except bring even greater attention on it.
+It's an extremely powerful deterrent to know that you can kill the journalist but you cannot kill the story, and it's just not going to do anything for you except bring even greater attention on it.

-HOLCOVA: Yeah.
-I meant, there's also other tool because sometimes in the countries where we work we are not able to publish the stories because once - we will start to be prosecuted for the story.
-The legal system is so embedded with the government that actually it's clear - in, like, you can say, like, 100 percent that you can't win the court case as a journalist.
+Ms. HOLCOVA.
+Yes.
+I meant, there's also other tools, because sometimes in the countries where we work we are not able to publish the stories, because once-we will start to be prosecuted for the story.
+The legal system is so embedded with the government that actually it's clear-in, like, you can say 100 percent that you can't win the court case as a journalist.
 So it's important to publish somewhere else where actually the government, they don't have the tools how to manipulate the legal process.

-MASSARO: Absolutely, and that - and that issue of state capture - I've written down right here - that's something I wanted to talk about.
+Mr. MASSARO.
+Absolutely, and that issue of state capture-I've written down right here-that's something I wanted to talk about.
 So thank you, again, for highlighting that.
 It is a confounding issue.